 The process of root canal treatment is also referred to as endodontics.
 This involves saving your compromised tooth by removing the infected or inflamed pulp.
 The first thing you should do if you notice the above symptoms is to call our office and explain your symptoms.
 You may need an emergency appointment to avoid further damage.
 During your appointment, we will take an x-ray to determine whether you need the procedure.
 Dr.Derksen will numb your tooth, just like a filling, and then drill a small hole into your tooth.
 Through this hole, he will extract the decayed pulp, clean and disinfect the root canal, fill it with an elastic material and then seal it off to prevent further infection.

-How do I take care of the tooth after the procedure?
+How do I take care of the tooth after a root canal procedure?

 We will set up a post-procedure appointment to check on the tooth and possibly place a crown on the tooth to avoid future pain.
 Avoid chewing with the once infected tooth as it will be sensitive, and possibly painful, for a few days.
 You should carefully brush and floss around the area like you normally would and rinse the infected tooth several times a day.
 A soft bristle brush or brushes that are made for sensitive teeth might help with the sensitivity.
 If your pain persists, Dr.Derksen may recommend additional root canal therapy.